jbbarth/nextjs-starterkit/README.md

 - [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) for code linting
 - [nodemon](http://nodemon.io/) and watch modes for code reloading during development
 - recipes for building a Docker image and ultimately deploy the app
-- some bits of babel/webpack/whatever to wire everything and add ES6+import syntax on the server part

 TODO:
 - add something for nice / easy testing